Steve Jackson Games: History

 Founded in 1980, six years after the creation of Dungeons & Dragons, SJ Games created several role-playing and strategy games with science fiction themes.
 SJ Games' early titles were microgames initially sold in 4×7 inch Ziploc bags, and later in the similarly sized Pocket Box.
 Games such as Ogre, Car Wars, Illuminati, and G.E.V. (an Ogre spin-off) were popular during SJ Games' early years.
 Game designers such as Loren Wiseman and Jonathan Leistiko have worked for Steve Jackson Games.

+In April–May 2012, Steve Jackson Games ran a successful Kickstarter campaign for a new "Designer's Edition" of Ogre.
 In April 2014, game designer Phil Reed became CEO of the company.
 In 2023, Reed stepped down, citing concerns about his health and personal life.
 Meredith Placko, previously CEO of paint company Turbo Dork, took his place.
 In April 2025, Placko announced she would resign her position and go back to Turbo Dork as its CEO.

-Today SJ Games publishes a variety of games, such as card games, board games, strategy games, and in different genres, such as fantasy, science fiction, and gothic horror.
-It also published the book Principia Discordia, the sacred text of the Discordian religion.

 Raid by the Secret Service

 On March 1, 1990, the Secret Service raided the offices of Steve Jackson Games, seizing three computers, two laser printers, dozens of floppy disks, and the master copy of GURPS Cyberpunk; a genre toolkit for cyberpunk games, written by Loyd Blankenship, an employee at the time.
-The Secret Service believed that Blankenship had illegally accessed Bell South systems, and uploaded a document possibly affecting 9-1-1 systems onto Steve Jackson Games's public bulletin board system and/or another board known as Phoenix which he also administered; and, furthermore, that GURPS Cyberpunk would help others commit computer crimes.
+The Secret Service believed that Blankenship had illegally accessed Bell South systems, and uploaded a document possibly affecting 9-1-1 systems onto Steve Jackson Games's public bulletin board system or another board known as Phoenix which he also administered; and, furthermore, that GURPS Cyberpunk would help others commit computer crimes.
 During their investigation, the Secret Service also read (and deleted) private emails on one of the computers.
 Though the materials were later returned in June, Steve Jackson Games filed suit in federal court, winning at trial.

 The raid led to the formation of the Electronic Frontier Foundation, which was founded in July 1990.

-Kickstarter project

-In April–May 2012, Steve Jackson Games ran a successful Kickstarter campaign for a new "Designer's Edition" of Ogre.
-The final game was planned to weigh 14 pounds or more, partly because the high level of extra funding achieved in the Kickstarter enabled significant game additions.